AishahZulkifli/STQD6324_DATA_MANAGEMENT/Assignment_4/README.md

 ### Q4 - MongoDB
 Find all users who are younger than 20 years old using MongoDB.

+To solve this question, the user data were loaded into MongoDB and then used a Spark application to filter and retrieve the required data.
+Below is the process and the results obtained.

+1. Load data into MongoDB:

 ```python
 from pyspark.sql import SparkSession
 from pyspark.sql import Row